hireshBrem/vox-ai/README.md

 ## 🎯 Project Overview

-**Vox AI** is an intelligent voice-controlled video editing platform that makes professional video editing accessible to everyone.
+**Vox AI** is an AI video editor controlled using voice that makes professional video editing accessible to everyone.
 By combining empathic voice interaction, contextual memory, and AI-powered generation, we're transforming hours of tedious editing into minutes of natural conversation.

 ### The Problem
 Video editing is time-consuming, technically demanding, and requires expensive software expertise.
 Content creators spend hours on tasks that should take minutes, creating a significant barrier to quality content production.